 LNG startup companies and the investors game

 No cash – no business.
 That’s stone old wisdom.
 Any LNG venture – even a smallish fuelling outfit – needs a certain amount of cash to get rolling.
-Most people don’t have the necessary cash on their bank account so that gets you into the investor’s game.
+Most people don’t have the necessary cash in their bank account so that gets you into the investor’s game.

 I had a couple of business ventures in my life but compared to what I am doing right now they were all mercifully small and I was always able to carry anything myself.
 LNG changed that too.
 Even the smallest possible project requires millions which is beyond my means.

-And you take it with a smile because you want those funds in order to finally get going.
+And you take it with a smile because you want those funds to finally get going.
 And so it goes until you are either lucky (that means round two of the same game) or all your dreams and aspirations are shattered.
 And all the time and effort has been wasted.
 That’s a deep pit you fall into at that moment.

 I have been there and it crushed me to fragments.
 The funny thing is, it does not have to be that way.
 Because raising funds and pitching your project is a door, that swings both ways.